fgauna12/fgauna12.github.io/_posts/2020-11-11-creating-an-https-ingress-controller-with-your-own-tls-certificate-and-with-public-static-ip-on-aks.md

 kubectl --namespace ingress get services -o wide -w nginx-ingress-ingress-nginx-controller
 ```

-Verify that `External IP` address should be the same as the public static ip.
+Verify that the `External IP` address should be the same as the public static IP.

 ```
 NAME                                     TYPE           CLUSTER-IP    EXTERNAL-IP   PORT(S)                      AGE   SELECTOR